addyosmani/backbone-fundamentals/chapters/03-internals.md

 Next, we need to initialize `Backbone.history` as it handles `hashchange` events in our application.
 This will automatically handle routes that have been defined and trigger callbacks when they've been accessed.

-The `Backbone.history.start()` method will simply tell Backbone that it's OK to begin monitoring all `hashchange` events as follows:
+The `Backbone.history.start()` method will simply tell Backbone that it's okay to begin monitoring all `hashchange` events as follows:

 ```javascript
 var TodoRouter = Backbone.Router.extend({